-One bite of these scrumptious almond flour shortbread cookies lets you know that delight DOES come on a plate!
+One bite of these scrumptious keto shortbread cookies lets you know that delight DOES come on a plate!

 Let me show you why I can’t get enough.

 First of all, I love that these actually taste like cookies, and NOT a low carb desserts alternative!!
 There’s just something about that sweet little bite of satisfaction that’s hard to resist (call me weak).